-SUMMARY OF THE MEASURES IMPLEMENTED
+SUMMARY OF IMPLEMENTED MEASURES

-Open cross-border competition: The domestic market is open to competition from the EU market in most service activities.
-Freedom of establishment permanently has been provided mutually within the EU.
-Furthermore, the freedom to provide cross-border services on a temporary and occasional basis has been provided for various business activities for EU/EEA nationals, without obligation to register a company, to be a member of a professional chamber, or to pass a professional exam.
-Freedom of establishment has been provided as well.
-Also, in the context of Croatia's accession to the OECD, tax advisors are the first profession in which the freedom to provide cross-border services has been enabled for natural and legal persons with residence in OECD countries.
-In addition, an open market for the OECD and the entire WTO has already been enabled for architects and engineers.
+Open cross-border competition: The Croatian domestic market is open to competition from the EU market in most service activities.
+Freedom of establishment has been provided.
+Furthermore, the freedom to provide cross-border services on a temporary and occasional basis has been provided for various service activities for EU/EEA nationals, without the obligation to register a company, to be a member of a professional chamber, or to pass a professional exam.
+Also, in the context of Croatia's accession to the OECD, the freedom to provide cross-border services continues to be introduced.

 Simplified procedures: Starting a business has been simplified, accelerated, and digitalized.
-As regards access to the services market, digital procedures are available for a growing number of professions as well as qualification recognition (architects, civil engineers, mechanical engineers, electrical engineers, geodetic engineers, tax advisors, auditors, detectives, driving schools, tourism and catering industry, tourist guides, intellectual property, private education, real estate agents, retail, ecommerce, and health professions), and the digitalization process is ongoing.
-For various other services, scanned documents may be sent by e-mail, without seals and stamps, and without the additional obligation of sending the documents via post office.
-Information on requests for the services sector is available in one place, without obligation to go to institutions in person.
+As regards access to the services market, digital procedures are available for a growing number of professions as well as qualification recognition (architects, civil engineers, mechanical engineers, electrical engineers, geodetic engineers, tax advisors, auditors, real estate agents, veterinarians, detectives, driving schools, tourism and catering industry, tourist guides, taxi drivers and road transport, intellectual property, education, real estate agents, retail, e-commerce, health professions and environmental protection).
+The digitalization process is ongoing in several service activities and cross-border interoperability according to the "once-only" principle.
+For various other services, scanned documents may be sent by e-mail without seals and stamps and without the additional obligation of sending the documents via the post office.
+Information on requests for the services sector is available in one place, without the obligation to go to institutions in person.

-Less duplication and zero-licensing: Equivalent types of professional liability insurance are recognized from other EU/EEA states.
+Less duplication and zero licensing: Equivalent types of professional liability insurance are recognized from other EU/EEA states.
 The access to regulated professions through automatic recognition of professional qualifications for EU/EEA citizens has been facilitated, and the same applies to Croatian professionals in the EU market.
 The government does not demand information from domestic service providers that it already has in the system.
-The use of the IMI system for verification of information on the cross-border service providers has been increased.
-Licensing of accountants has been revoked.

-Relicensing of construction companies has been removed, including energy certification, auditors, and psychotherapists, as well as licensing of tourist guides, employment agencies, and accountants.
-The professional chamber is not mandatory for construction site managers anymore.
-Similarly, traffic and transport technology engineers have the right to join the chamber, not the obligation, as originally planned.
+The use of the IMI system for verification of information on the cross-border service providers has increased.
+The licensing of accountants has been revoked.
+The relicensing of construction companies has been removed, including energy certification, auditors, and psychotherapists, and the licensing of tourist guides, employment agencies, and accountants.
+The professional chamber is not mandatory for construction site managers anymore, and the introduction of mandatory chamber memberships for accountants, nutritionists, and traffic and transportation technology engineers was prevented.

 No permanent residence obligation and fewer certificates: Architects, engineers, and geodetic engineers, as well as many other professions, are no longer under obligation to register their permanent residence in Croatia.
-Architects and geodetic engineers are no longer obliged to prove that they are not under any criminal investigation or criminal proceeding.
+Architects and geodetic engineers are no longer obliged to prove they are not under criminal investigation or criminal proceedings.

 Less time to obtain the license: Mandatory work experience for architects, engineers, and geodetic engineers has been reduced to two years, for auditors to four years, and for veterinarians to six months, while it is no longer required for tourist agency managers.
 Work experience for notaries has been reduced.
-The right to take a professional exam for tax advisors has been granted to applicants with completed graduate or master's degrees and with three years of relevant work experience, and to applicants with specialist studies and five years of relevant work experience.
+The right to take a professional exam for tax advisors has been granted to applicants with completed graduate or master's degrees and three years of relevant work experience, and to applicants with specialist studies and five years of relevant work experience.